-The Wilson Foundation has assembled a creative team of educators and multimedia specialists to create E.O.
+The E. O. Wilson Biodiversity Foundation assembled a creative team of educators and multimedia specialists to create E.O.
 Wilson’s Life on Earth.
-Digital production and animation is under the direction of Digizyme, Inc., a scientific visualization firm in Brookline, Massachusetts, led by Gaël McGill.
-Additional animations are produced by a 3D animation team led by Drew Berry at the Walter and Eliza Hall Institute in Melbourne, Australia.
+The editorial team was headed by project director and co-author Morgan Ryan.
+Digital production and animation was carried out by Digizyme, Inc., a Boston-based scientific visualization firm led by Digizyme CEO and Life on Earth co-author Gaël McGill.
+Additional animations were produced by a 3D animation team led by Drew Berry at the Walter and Eliza Hall Institute in Melbourne, Australia.

 Edward O. Wilson, PhD

 E.O.
 Wilson, University Research Professor Emeritus at Harvard, is a distinguished biologist, teacher, and writer.
 A member of the National Academy of Sciences and the Royal Society, his many literary awards include two Pulitzer Prizes, and he has received over 60 awards for his scientific work, including the National Medal of Science and the Crafoord Prize.

 Before heading up the Life on Earth project, Mr. Ryan was managing editor of American Scientist magazine.
 As a textbook development editor for twenty years, he has served as executive editor for divisions of Prentice Hall and HarperCollins.
 As a digital producer, writer, and 3D animator, he has developed course-length online materials for college biology (Prentice-Hall), high school chemistry (Holt MacDougall), and molecular biology (McGraw-Hill’s AccessScience.com).

 Gaël McGill, PhD